AtriumAI/MarketingBot/src/sidebar.md

 # Hello!
 I'm your AI-powered Marketing Assistant!

-## I'm your Snowflake SQL whiz for digging into your marketing data.

-I have data with a treasure trove of information about your website landing pages, marketing campaigns, and customer accounts.
+I have Snowflake data with a treasure trove of information about your website landing pages, marketing campaigns, and customer accounts.
 There are metrics like:

 - visits
 - unique visitors